 Consider purchasing water butts (available in many sizes here at Poplar) now ready for the summer.
 Rainwater is particularly useful for watering acid-loving, ericaceous plants (tap water is often slightly alkaline).

 Start chitting (sprouting) early potatoes – stand them on end in a module tray or egg box and place in a bright cool frost-free place.
 You can start growing potatoes in containers under cover for a very early crop.
 (Charlotte potatoes are a good variety for this).
 If your greenhouse is unheated, protect your potato grow bags with horticultural fleece on cold nights.
+Our seed potatoes will be available from week commencing 7th January 2020.

 Harvest parsnips and leeks.